De Excidio et Conquestu Britanniae: Part I

-Part I is particularly notable as the earliest source to mention Ambrosius Aurelianus, an important figure of British tradition credited with turning the tide against the Anglo-Saxon conquest.
+Part I is the earliest source to describe the invitation by the Roman authorities of the Saxons to Britain, which Gildas describes using language closely related to Roman legal processes for settling barbarian foederati.
+He is also particularly notable as the earliest source to mention Ambrosius Aurelianus, an important figure of British tradition credited with turning the tide against the Anglo-Saxon conquest.
 It also contains the earliest mention of the Britons' victory at the Battle of Mons Badonicus.